-Tagging protocols are established to maximize retention and minimize complications with the identification process.
+We have experienced a good retention rate on the 4-H EID tags.
 We realize that sometimes "stuff happens", but we can often trace a tag replacement issue to the application procedure.
 While it is impossible to have 100% tag retention, it can be increased by following these instructions and tips.